The Shouters: Development

+Over time, the Shouters developed offshoot or splinter groups, such as Established King and Eastern Lightning.

 Dongyang/Yiwu incidents

 In February 1982 conflicts broke out between Christians in Dongyang and Yiwu counties in Zhejiang province and representatives of the TSPM and the Public Security Bureau.
 The first report of these events outside of China appeared in a magazine called The Lord in China.
 In its inaugural issue it printed the full text of a mimeographed prayer letter dated April 3, 1982, which had circulated in central and south China after the incident at Dongyang.
 It stated that on February 14–16, two representatives of the TSPM had visited Dongyang to set up a TSPM chapter there.
 However, thousands of Christians of multiple affiliations did not agree and held a three-day open air prayer meeting in front of the place where the TSPM representatives were conducting meetings.
 Then on February 28 TSPM representatives instigated a group of commune members to conduct a surprise raid on one of the Christian meeting places in Dongyang.
 Some of the Christians were beaten or had lime thrown in their eyes.
 According to the circular letter, a similar raid occurred in Yiwu county, the main difference being that TSPM personnel instructed Public Security Bureau members to disrupt a meeting, which they did, using electric batons.